IBM/instana-gitops/docs/install-instana-ocp.md

 - storageClass has installed

-- Gitops Operator (Red Hat OpenShift GitOps) installed in OpenShift operator-hub
+- Gitops Operator (Red Hat OpenShift GitOps) installed from OpenShift operator-hub

 - Login to OpenShift and apply below yaml to grant Argo CD  permissions on bastion: